hammertechnik/NovaOS/README.md

-# KappaOS
+# NovaOS
-Kappa's Barebone Index for Use in other Discord Bots with credit to us
+A Discord Bot Engine, made for easy development of multifile Discord Bots with Aliases Intigration!

 ---